Dimencia/DU-Orbital-Hud/README.md

 * ForceAlignment = false --export: (Default: false) Whether velocity vector alignment should be forced when in Altitude Hold
 * minRollVelocity = 150 --export: (Default: 150) Min velocity, in m/s, over which advanced rolling can occur
 * VertTakeOffEngine = false --export: (Default: false) Set this to true if you have VTOL engines on your construct.
 Changes Auto Takeoff to Vertical Takeoff.
-* VertTakeOffMode = "Orbit" --export: (Default: "Orbit") Set to: "AGG" = turn on AGG when above 1km and near AGG activation height, "Orbit" = go directly to orbit based off of TargetOrbitRadius.
-Must keep quotes.
-Any case is fine.

 [Return to Table of Contents](#table-of-contents)